• Skip to primary navigation

 And despite all of my precautions, we still managed to get green paint on the patio.

-Did I forget to mention that you want to have wet rags on hand for quick cleanups?
-Luckily I managed to dash into the house and get one before that dried.
+Luckily, I managed to dash into the house and get one before that dried.
 Learn from my mistake, have clean up materials ready before opening the paint cans.

 Ugh!
 Despite that OOPS, we still have plenty of red left over.
 Which is a good thing because less than 24 hours after showing it to him...

-This is why I bought seven pots and saucers even though I only planned on using six: 3 for the Toad Houses and 3 for the Koopa Houses and 1 for the inevitable breakage.
-I know my kid.
+This is why I bought seven pots and saucers even though I only planned on using six:

 I let him do the base coat for the houses and roofs and paint the white circles on the Toad Houses with a circular sponge paintbrush we have.
 I did the rest of the details: doors, windows and the pattern on the Koopa houses.

-top view of the Toad Houses
+top down view of toad houses

-top view of the Koopa Houses
+top down view of koopa houses

 Then I sprayed both the inside and out with the Polyurethane to protect it against the rain and sprinklers.